gildas/bitbucket-cli/README.md

 You can also pass the `--progress` flag to display a progress bar when upload/downloading artifacts and attachments.

+By default, the password or client secret is stored in the vault of the operating system (Windows Credential Manager, macOS Keychain, or Linux Secret Service).
+You can pass the `--no-vault` flag to disable this feature and store the password or client secret in plain text in the configuration file.
+This is not recommended, but can be useful for testing purposes.

 Profiles support the following authentications:

 - [OAuth 2.0 with Authorization Code Grant](https://developer.atlassian.com/cloud/bitbucket/rest/intro/#1--authorization-code-grant--4-1-) with the `--client-id`, `--client-secret`, and `--callback-port` flags